 In this post, we will deal with one of those consequences – saving to educate the fruit of your loins.
 We recently reviewed the Registered Education Saving Plan (RESP) as a means for doing that.
 This post focus on how to optimally contribute to your RESP to get the most out of it.

-Fear not, fellow nerds, I have made an Excel-based RESP calculator to help us.
+Fear not, fellow nerds, I have made an online RESP calculator to help us.

 There are three main factors to optimize in building up your RESP: